alindeman/upgradingtorails4/text/03_upgrading.markdown

 breaking changes that need attention with you manually running through each code path in your application.

-If you use RSpec as your testing framework, upgrade it to the latest version to get Rails 4 support:
+If you use RSpec as your testing framework, upgrade it to the latest version for Rails 4 support:

 @@@ ruby
 # Gemfile